 Within the programme of assessment a variety of assessment and feedback instruments are used.
 Each exam (component) provides specific information on aspects or sub-aspects of the competences.
-The student must collect assessment and feedback information in the portfolio.

 Instructions concerning the content, format and assessment criteria of each exam component will be published in the assessment plan for that component.
 This assessment plan will be available in the Student Portal at the start of the exam component.